-Try to replace sugar, alcohol and white flour product with organic whole-grain’s (wholegrain rice, amaranth, buckwheat, quinoa), seasonal vegetables, broth, pulses and natural sugars (local or manuka honey).
+Try to replace sugar, alcohol and white flour products with organic whole grains (rice, amaranth, buckwheat, quinoa), seasonal vegetables, broth, pulses and natural sugars (local or manuka honey).

-2. Drink warm filtered water with ginger & spices
+2. Drink warm filtered water with ginger and spices

 Start the day with a mug of hot water and the juice of half a lemon or a capful of apple cider vinegar.
 This alkalizes the body and stimulates digestion for a lighter start to the day.